konradsawicki/Arkanoid-Game/README.md

 The ball speed is not constant.
 Every reflection from edges increases the speed by 10%.
 Speed is decreased by 10% on destroying a block.
 Deflecting by a platform has no impact on the speed.
 Minimum speed is 40% and maximum is 300% of a default speed.

 ### Environment
 The level consists different types of blocks which have different number of hit points. blue blocks are destroyed from the first hit, Green ones - from the second, Gold blocks are indestructible.
+There are available two abilities.
+The first ability (positive) gives a “saving wall” and the second one (negative) damages the player.
+Saving wall appears on the bottom edge and deflects a ball if a player misses it.
+Wall can be used one time (it can save from only one missed ball).

 ### Win and loss conditions